 Seagate Technology Work Environment: Corporate Values

-Seagate’s Corporate Values -- People, Customer Success, Excellence, Innovation, Teamwork, Openness, Social Responsibility and Sustained Profitability -- focus on our long-term perspective for leadership and prosperity.
-These values should inspire us to a level of excellence that maximises value for customers, business partners and shareholders, while supporting our employees and the communities in which our employees live and work.
+Seagate's Corporate Values -- People, Customer Success, Excellence, Innovation, Teamwork, Openness, Social Responsibility, and Sustained Profitability-- focus on our long-term perspective for leadership and prosperity.
+These values should inspire us to a level of excellence that maximizes value for customers, business partners, and shareholders, while supporting our employees and the communities in which our employees live and work.
 These values are intended to be a foundation to guide our decisions.
-They are reflected in our business objectives and they represent the global standard against which all our individual and collective actions will be measured.
+They are reflected in our business objectives and they represent the global standard by which all of our individual and collective actions will be measured.

 To maintain this edge our employees must: